 Matters of the heart

-By knowing how much the weather and the seasons can influence mood and behaviors, people can begin to take cautionary measures.
+By knowing how much the weather and the seasons can influence mood and behaviors, people can begin to take measures to take care of themselves.

-For example, according to Miller, those who are particularly susceptible to seasonal affective disorder can find ways to prepare for the short, dark days of winter by using a light therapy.
+For example, Miller advises that those who are particularly susceptible to seasonal affective disorder can find ways to prepare for the short, dark days of winter by using a light therapy.
 This treatment involves sitting in front of a light box, which is about 20 times more powerful than most lights in a home.

 "There is science behind the benefit of getting outside in all types of weather," she said.